-- De-stink shoes.
+- Get rid of stinky feet.
 Sprinkle a little baking soda into smelly shoes.
 Hey, if it’ll freshen your fridge, it’ll also do wonders for your footwear.

 - Fluff up an omelet.
 Omelets are fluffier when you add a half-teaspoon of baking soda for every three eggs you crack.